akulkudari/Tweet-Sentiment-Classifier/README.md

 Note: To run this agent on your device, you must first download the dataset in csv format from kaggle (https://www.kaggle.com/datasets/kazanova/sentiment140/data), then add it to the project folder so that the notebook and the csv file are in the same directory.

 ### Algorithms, Libraries, and Frameworks Used
-Naive Bayesian Statistical Modeling, Pandas, NLTK Corpus, Hyperparameter Tuning
+Naive Bayesian Statistical Modeling, Pandas, NLTK Corpus

 ## PEAS/Agent Analysis:
 | Component in PEAS | Specification for component |